jordesign/wp-church-center/readme.txt

 v1.2.10
 - BUG: Make sure admin bar can be hidden
+- BUG: Make sure the_content() never displays
 - UPDATED: Set up card title and single titles to be filtered by plugins
 - UPDATED: Better title styles for Small Cards
+- UPDATED: Change the filtering of content and titles on the single-card views
+- UPDATED: Add filters to OG:tags and Twitter tags

 v1.2.9
 - UPDATED: Higher priority for our custom 'single' template so it overides some themes with 'builder' templates